Concrete Care

 Sealing Concrete

-Any existing cracks should be filled first before sealing with products manufactured specifically for crack repair.
+Any existing cracks should be filled before sealing with products specifically designed for crack repair.

 Cleaning Before Sealing